David Ferrer: 2013: French Open final, two Masters finals, world No.3

 He then lost to Nadal in back-to-back quarterfinals in the Masters event of Mutua Madrid Open and Internazionali BNL d'Italia.
 At the French Open, Ferrer reached his first Grand Slam final without dropping a set.
 He defeated three of his compatriots, Albert Montañés, Feliciano López, and Tommy Robredo, all in straight sets, to reach his sixth Grand Slam semifinal.
 He then defeated sixth seed Jo-Wilfried Tsonga to reach the final, where he was defeated by defending champion Rafael Nadal.
 Despite failing to win the title, Ferrer regained the world no. 4 spot from Nadal on the basis of earning more points than the previous year, while Nadal defended his entire points total from 2012.

-At the 2013 TOPSHELF Open in 's-Hertogenbosch, Ferrer went out in the first round to veteran Belgian Xavier Malisse despite being the defending champion.
+At the 2013 TOPSHELF Open in 's-Hertogenbosch, Ferrer went out in the first round to veteran Xavier Malisse.
 His next tournament was Wimbledon, where he made it to the quarterfinals for the second consecutive year before falling to Juan Martín del Potro in straight sets.
 Ferrer had disastrous US Open tune-ups at the 2013 Rogers Cup and 2013 Western & Southern Open, winning only one match and losing to Russians Alex Bogomolov, Jr. in the second round and Dmitry Tursunov in the third round.
 He rebounded at the US Open, losing to Richard Gasquet in the quarterfinals in five sets despite taking the third and fourth sets, in his first loss since 2008 to the Frenchman.

 He then reached another final, at the If Stockholm Open facing Grigor Dimitrov, but lost in three sets to hand the Bulgarian his first title.
 Ferrer then followed it up with another final appearance at the Valencia Open 500, where he was the defending champion.
-However, he fell to Russian Mikhail Youzhny in straight sets.
-He reached his third final in as many weeks at the BNP Paribas Masters, where he was the defending champion after defeating world no. 1 Rafael Nadal, ending his nine-match losing streak to the Spaniard.
+However, he fell to Mikhail Youzhny in straight sets.
+He reached his third final in as many weeks at the BNP Paribas Masters, where he was the defending champion after defeating world no. 1 Rafael Nadal, ending a nine-match losing streak to Rafa.
 However, he lost to Novak Djokovic in straight sets, despite serving for each set in the tenth game.
 This was Ferrer's seventh consecutive loss in a final.

 A big change in December was his parting with coach Javier Piles, who had been his coach from the beginning of his career.

 He did not win any matches at the year-end championships for a disappointing end to the year.
 However, he had his best year-end finish in the rankings at no. 3.